20 Toppings Every Chili Bar Needs

 To take your chili bar to the next level, include additional foods that can be topped with chili and condiments.
 Here are a few of our favorites:

 • Cornbread: Cornbread is a classic companion to chili.
 You can serve it as slices, muffins, or even cornbread sticks.
-It’s great for dipping in chili or enjoying on its own.
+You can serve a classic old-fashioned cornbread or spice it up with a green chile cornbread.
+It’s great for dipping in chili or enjoying it on its own.

-• Tortilla Chips: Offer a selection of tortilla chips, both regular and flavored, for guests to scoop up chili or make nachos with toppings.
+• Tortilla Chips: Offer a selection of regular and flavored tortilla chips for guests to scoop up chili or make nachos with toppings.

 • Rice: White or brown rice can be a neutral side dish that complements the chili.
 It’s especially helpful for guests who want to mellow the spiciness of their chili.

-• Pasta: Spaghetti can be a unique and delightful side option on a chili bar, particularly if you’re offering Cincinnati-style chili, which is traditionally served over spaghetti.
+• Pasta: Spaghetti can be a unique and delightful side option on a chili bar, mainly if you’re offering Cincinnati-style chili traditionally served over spaghetti.

-• Fritos or Corn Chips: In addition to traditional tortilla chips, consider offering Fritos or corn chips.
+• Fritos or Corn Chips: Consider offering Fritos or corn chips besides traditional tortilla chips.
 These have a slightly different texture and can be a unique twist for dipping or adding crunch to chili.

 • Hot Dogs: Chili and hot dogs are a classic favorite.